stefannegele/connection-leak-demo/README.md

-# Reactor Netty Connection Leak
+# Reactor Netty / R2DBC Pool Connection Leak
 This demo shows how connection leaks can be provoked, when using spring boot webflux on reactor netty with spring boot data r2dbc + postgres driver.

 ## Prerequisites